Do I Need Identity Theft Protection? What You Need To Know

 Who should choose Experian IdentityWorks?

-With its 30-day free trial and the backing of Experian, IdentityWorks is a good choice for anyone who wants a trustworthy, effective credit monitoring service.
-However, it doesn't offer dedicated ID protection features, so it won't suit everyone's needs.
+With its seven-day free trial and the backing of Experian, IdentityWorks is a good choice for anyone who wants a trustworthy, effective credit monitoring service.
+However, it doesn't offer dedicated ID protection features.

 5. IdentityForce